hschott/ficum/README.md

 ### Date

-A date or timestamp is parsed from ISO 8601 string representation and results in a `java.util.Calendar` object.
+A date or timestamp is parsed from ISO 8601 string representation.

-A simple date without time part will be parsed from the format `yyyy-MM-dd`.
+A simple date without time part will be parsed from the format `yyyy-MM-dd` and results in a `java.time.LocalDate` object.

-A timestamp will be parsed from the format `yyyy-MM-dd'T'HH:mm:ss.SSSZZ`.
+A timestamp will be parsed from the format `yyyy-MM-dd'T'HH:mm:ss.SSSZZ`and results in a `java.time.OffsetDateTime` object.
 The timezone offset value can be either `Z` for UTC or a time value in negative or positive hours, minutes and optional seconds.

 **Examples:**